-Ampersand in fonts & logo design
+Ampersand: History, symbol in different fonts & logo design

 ampersand logo font